 George Herbert Walker Bush was in the oil business in Texas, and his family included a 14-year-old boy named George who was a freshman at his father's alma mater, Phillips Academy in Andover, Massachusetts.
 In junior high school were Billy Blythe and Hillary Rodham, although we don't remember them by those names today.
 Barack Obama and Michelle Robinson (Obama) had not yet been born.

 The Governor of the State of New York was Nelson Rockefeller, the Mayor of the City of New York was Robert Wagner Jr., and the Governor of New Jersey was Robert Meyner.
 The Pope was John XXIII.
 The current Pope, Benedict XVI, the Father Joseph Ratzinger, was teaching at the University of Bonn in his native Germany.
 The holder of the Nobel Peace Prize was Albert Lutuli, President of the African National Congress.

-The Soviet Union had just sent the 1st man into space a few days before Spurs last won the League.
+The Soviet Union had just sent the 1st man into space, Yuri Gagarin, 5 days before Spurs last won the League.
 The United States followed soon thereafter, and President Kennedy then told a joint session of Congress that America "should commit itself, before this decade is out, to reaching the goal of putting a man on the Moon, and returning him safely to the Earth."

 It would not be done with computers as we now understand them.
 Most computers took up much of a big room.
 My mother, who was in high school at the time, claims that one of her first jobs was in a city office building where a computer took up an entire floor.
 There was no Internet.
 Bill Gates, Steve Jobs, Tim Berners-Lee?
 They would all have their 6th birthdays that year.